 A Beginner’s Guide to Ski Clothing + Ski Holiday Packing List

 If you are similar to me and grown up near a beach you may not have thought about going skiing or snowboarding.
 And definitely not thought about ski clothing.
 Then in the midst of winter a friend suggests a holiday in the snow.
 This sounded like a great idea at the time, until you find yourself stuck outside in sub-zero temperatures freezing your ass off because you packed unsuitable clothing.
-Lucky for you, I learnt from my very first trip to snow.
-Now, I pass on my wisdom in this beginner’s guide to ski clothing so you will know how to dress for skiing and snowboarding.
-To ensure you stay warm and dry allowing you to focus on having fun in the snow.
+Lucky for you, I learnt this valuable lesson from my very first trip to snow.
+Now, I pass on my wisdom in this beginner’s guide to ski clothing so you will know how to dress for skiing and snowboarding, no matter the country you choose to ski or snowboard in.
+This will help you ensure you stay warm and dry allowing you to focus on having fun in the snow on your ski or snowboard holiday.

 LiveWorkPlayTravel may earn a small commission from affiliate links in this article. read full disclosure here.